-Yes, turns out I crossed paths with one of Bosnia’s most succesful artists.
+Yes, turns out I crossed paths with one of Bosnia's most successful artists.
 Only in Sarajevo.

-The first time I went, I’d barely sat down when Husein came over and greeted me.
+The first time I went, I'd barely sat down when Husein came over and greeted me.
 I immediately liked him.
-His extravagant energy, big smile and pirate-like appearance, plus happy demeanor makes it impossible not to chat with him.
+His extravagant energy, big smile, pirate-like appearance, and happy demeanour make it impossible not to chat with him.
 He is the very definition of a people person.

 Don't speak Bosnian?
 No problem.